 Like the Salewa Alpenrose Ultra (as one example), many boots come with an Othrolite footbed, which will provide enough cushion and support underfoot for some but feel a bit too flimsy for others.
 Our lead tester, for example, typically puts a footbed from Superfeet in all her hiking boots.

 Tread on the soles of footwear acts similarly to tread on a bike or car tire.
 The pattern, spacing, density, and depth affect purchase, stability, and handling.
-The majority of the brands you'll see in this review use some form of Vibram rubber for their outsoles.
+The majority of the brands you'll see in this review use some form of Vibram or ContraGrip rubber for their outsoles.
 Vibram MegaGrip is becoming a favorite among many top brands, and in our testing, these outsoles received some of the highest scores in our metric comparisons.
-Some companies, like Columbia, use a proprietary rubber.
-Columbia's is called Omni-Grip.
-In our tests, it didn't seem to perform quite as well as the Vibram options used on other models.
+On Running, on the other hand, uses their own rubber compound called MissionGrip on their boots.
+The Cloudrock fell short in terms of traction when we put this rubber to the test.

 Tread patterns that have spaced lugs in variable patterns manage dirt, sand, mud, and snow by pushing them out from the bottom of the shoe.
-When these accumulate on the bottom of shoes and boots, it is a result of poor tread design and depth (or there is a better application).
-Semi-aggressive to aggressive tread patterns are expected design features on the soles of hiking boots.
+When these accumulate on the bottom of shoes and boots, it is a result of poor tread design and depth.
+Semi-aggressive to aggressive tread patterns are found on most hiking boots.
 Well-placed lugs can also provide additional stability and support on uneven terrain, making for a more stable walking experience.
 Though this plays more into the support metric, it is worth noting that lugs and tread patterns have a large impact on the overall performance of a boot.

 Water Resistance and Breathability